Written by Tenley Haraldson.

 Clean Toilets, Showers, & Sinks

-Scrub inside of your bathtub with your surface cleaner, then wipe down sinks to remove dust, hair, and soap scum.
-Spray our hydrogen peroxide-based Disinfecting Surface Spray on the outside of your toilet, let it sit for 10 minutes, and wipe away.
+If your home is prone to hard water stains, regular bathroom maintenance is important.
+Scrub your bathtub with a multi-surface cleaner then wipe down sinks to remove dust, hair, and soap scum.
+Spray our Disinfecting Surface Spray on the outside of your toilet, let it sit for 10 minutes, and wipe away.
+Always scrub the inside of your toilet last.

 Clean Bathroom Floors